Thyroid Cancer: Specialists, Diagnosis And Treatment

 What are the Signs and Symptoms of Thyroid Cancer?

-• A lump or swelling in the neck: This is the most common symptom of thyroid cancer.
+This is the most common symptom of thyroid cancer.
 The lump may be painless or tender to the touch and may increase in size over time.

-• Changes in the voice: Thyroid cancer can affect the nerves that control the voice box, leading to hoarseness or other changes in the voice.
+Thyroid cancer can affect the nerves that control the voice box, leading to hoarseness or other changes in the voice.

-• Neck pain: Some people with thyroid cancer may experience pain in the neck, ears, or jaw.
+Some people with thyroid cancer may experience pain in the neck, ears, or jaw.

-• Enlarged lymph nodes: Cancer cells can spread to the lymph nodes in the neck, causing them to become enlarged and tender.
+Cancer cells can spread to the lymph nodes in the neck, causing them to become enlarged and tender.

-• Fatigue: Thyroid cancer can cause fatigue or weakness, especially if the cancer has spread to other parts of the body.
+Thyroid cancer can cause fatigue or weakness, especially if the cancer has spread to other parts of the body.

 Screening for Thyroid Cancer

 There is currently no universally accepted screening test for thyroid cancer.
-In individuals without symptoms or risk factors, routine screening for thyroid cancer is not recommended.
-However, in some cases, a doctor may recommend a thyroid ultrasound or other imaging tests if a person has symptoms or risk factors, such as a family history of thyroid cancer or exposure to radiation.
+In individuals without symptoms or risk factors, routine screening for thyroid cancer is not usually recommended.
+However, in some cases, a specialist may recommend a thyroid ultrasound or other imaging tests if a person has symptoms or risk factors, such as a family history of thyroid cancer or exposure to radiation.

 In Singapore, the Health Promotion Board recommends that individuals aged 50 years and above should undergo a screening for thyroid disorders, including thyroid cancer, during their routine health check-ups.
 The screening may include a physical examination of the neck to check for any lumps or nodules, as well as a blood test to measure thyroid hormone levels.